Posted: 04/16/2011 | April 16th, 2011

-You always hear that the Galapagos Islands are a once in a lifetime opportunity to see lots of wildlife (on land and in the sea) as well as unspoiled beautiful islands.
+You always hear that the Galápagos Islands are a once-in-a-lifetime opportunity to see lots of wildlife (on land and in the sea) as well as unspoiled beautiful islands.
 After visiting here, I can tell you that these islands are definitely something special.
 They are incredibly beautiful, totally unique, and filled with such a diversity of life.
 I can see why they fascinated Darwin so much.
-I’ve already posted photos throughout the week but even seeing photos before I left couldn’t prepare me for how wonderful they were in real life.
+I’ve already posted photos throughout the week, but even seeing photos before I left couldn’t prepare me for how wonderful they were in real life.

-My whole trip was wonderful and I could bore you with the minute by minute breakdown but I won’t.
+My whole trip was wonderful, and I could bore you with the minute-by-minute breakdown, but I won’t.
 The pictures tell the story far better than words.
 Instead, I’ll tell you my personal highlights:

-- Swimming with Sea Turtles.
+- Swimming with sea turtles.
 (One almost swam into me.)

-- Swimming with Sea Lions.
+- Swimming with sea lions.
 (One chased me for a bit.
 I was a bit worried it was the dominant male but I think he was just curious.)

-- Finding a camouflaged Octopus.
+- Finding a camouflaged octopus.
 (Even the tour leader was impressed I spotted that.
 It moved before anyone could get a picture.)

-- Seeing multiple colored Starfish.
+- Seeing multiple colored starfish.

 - Spotting sea turtles throughout the trip.

 - Watching sea lions chase fish one night as our boat was anchored.
-We had dinner outside as no one wanted to leave this amazing scene.
+We had dinner outside, as no one wanted to leave this amazing scene.
 (The lights attracted fish, which attracted the sea lions as well as some turtles and rays.)

-- And, of course, seeing blue footed boobies.
+- And, of course, seeing blue-footed boobies.